Swaty-G/GolangTutorial/README.md

 - `21webreqverbs/main.go`: A program demonstrating handling get, post, post form requests in Go.
 Start the lco web server before running this program.
 - `22bitmorejson/main.go`: A program demonstrating how to consume json data by encoding and decoding in Go
 - `23mymodules/main.go`: A program demonstrating how to route requests in Go using gorilla/mux package
+- `24buildapp/main.go`: A program demonstrating how to build APIs(GET, POST, PUT, DELETE) in Go using gorilla/mux packa

 ## Authors